yesworkflow-org/yw-noworkflow/README.md

 ## YesWorkflow

-YesWorkflow is a scientific workflow management system that extracts YW commends that users add to scripts that reveal the computational modules and dataflows, render graphical output that reveals the stages of computation and the flow of data in the script, and store the prospective provenance of the data products of scripts.
+YesWorkflow is a scientific workflow management system that extracts YW commends that users add to scripts that reveal the computational modules and the dataflow, render graphical output that reveals the stages of computation and the flow of data in the script, and store the prospective provenance of the data products of scripts.

 YesWorkflow installation details and instructions can be found in [yw-prototype repository](https://github.com/yesworkflow-org/yw-prototypes).